refraction-networking/Metis/notes.md

 3) it either doesn't respond (timeout), responds with a RST, or tries to inject a page.
 If it's TLS, it won't be able to inject a page, and its certificate won't match.

+##Notes 1/22

+When Metis is run in China, and Firefox connects to it from the US, and is asked for www.google.com, AND google isn't on the blocked list, then the connection hangs indefinitely.
+So whatever response Metis gets when it tries to reach Google isn't being handled as evidence of a censored connection.
+Actually, Chrome exhibits the same behavior.
+This is a critical bug, and evidence of a lack of knowledge of how to test code rigorously - something I should keep in mind for future work.
+Solution for this one is probably to implement my own timeouts?